 are entirely dependent upon their fields producing good harvests to keep themselves fed, are turning to one of the most self-destructive methods of getting a little income so they can buy food; they’re cutting down trees to make

+charcoal.
 With ever decreasing options available to these people to stay alive, this particular commodity can be relied upon to provide a lifeline of income.
 Rural Kenyans aren’t daft, they know they are shooting themselves

 add insult to injury, violence has started to erupt in many places including the Rift Valley, north west of Nairobi and a good distance from the communities we’re working with.
 President Uhuru Kenyatta has just given orders for

 grab.
 According to yesterday’s Telegraph, earlier this week a group of Pokot bandits attacked a village in Baringo near Laikipia and they killed seven women and four children.
 Several attacks have also been made on holiday lodges

 Wildlife is also being targeted by the militia who want the grazing ground to be used by their cattle and the harsh weather is also laying claim to countless creatures who cannot survive its grip.
 Hippos at Mkunumbi and Lake Kenyatta

 transport water to the lakes, dams and rivers to avoid any more deaths.
 This crisis is very real, blood is spilling, humans and wildlife are struggling and dying and it’s a sure fire guarantee that the sun will come up tomorrow and

+You can help.
 One of the solutions to the drought lies in the simplest of things – trees!

 Kenya needs countless thousands of them and they need them right now.
 Well managed reforestation projects like ours are playing a vital part in Kenya’s recovery.
 We have lots of saplings ready in our nurseries, your donations will

 get them in the ground and there should be a surplus to buy new seeds too.
 Planting trees is certainly not a quick fix of course, despite the fact that Coast Province is very near the equator and has some of the best

 conditions on the planet for growing.
 Trees are a long term investment and even in prime locations like our Word Forest, it’ll still take a good handful of years to really start to make a difference, which is why we’re hoping

+the communities is absolutely vital and we’ve got that covered too.
 All you need to do is decide if you’re going to convert a few cups of coffee in to a handful of trees, or whether you’re really going to be part of the solution by

 reforesting a larger chunk of land.
 Whatever amount of trees you decide to plant, know every single one will be loved and looked after and they will help bring a resolution to this most devastating situation.